av1-community-contributors/codec-wiki/docs/contribution-guide.md

 ---
 title: Contribution Guide
 sidebar_label: ✒️ Contribution Guide
-sidebar_position: 1
+sidebar_position: 12
 ---

 # Contribution Guide

-Codec Wiki - community maintained wiki for all things encoding.
+Codec Wiki - community-maintained wiki for all things encoding.

 ## Before You Contribute

-1. By making a contribution to the Codec Wiki, you are communicating that you have read & agreed to our Terms & Conditions, Privacy Policy, & Code of Conduct.
+1. By contributing to the Codec Wiki, you are communicating that you have read & agreed to our Terms & Conditions, Privacy Policy, & Code of Conduct.
 2. Ensure your understanding of the material you're contributing is sufficient to a point where it is useful to the project.
-It is perfectly acceptable not to get everything right the first time, but always double check your contributions for factual correctness.
+It is perfectly acceptable not to get everything right the first time, but always double-check your contributions for factual correctness.

 ## Connect With Us

 If you're interested in communicating with other passionate contributors helping this project, visit [rvlt.gg/emxNXv1x](https://rvlt.gg/emxNXv1x).
 You'll need a Revolt account to join.
-Revolt is an open source Discord alternative, which you can read more about on [this page](https://github.com/revoltchat/legal/blob/master/About.md#communication-is-critical).
+Revolt is an open-source Discord alternative, which you can read more about on [this page](https://github.com/revoltchat/legal/blob/master/About.md#communication-is-critical).

 ## Clone & Push Instructions
 **Make sure to clone from & edit the** `main` **branch only, and push your final changes to the** `development` **branch according to the instructions below.**